Subjects of the Ombudsman's oversight

 The Ombudsman's oversight extends to all authorities, officials, and other persons and organisations performing public tasks.

 Authorities, officials, civil servants

 Authorities are courts of law, government offices and institutions as well as municipal bodies.
-Officials are persons holding civil service posts or in a comparable relationship of service with the State, a municipality or joint authority or other intermunicipal cooperative body operating under public law.
+Officials are persons holding civil service posts or in a comparable relationship of service for the state, a municipality or joint authority, or another inter-municipal cooperative body operating under public law.

-Civil servant status have also persons who are in the service of for example:
+Civil servant status is also granted to persons who are in the service of (for example):

 - the autonomous region of Åland